-- 1.1.
+1.1.
 This Safety Guide is issued in support of the Safety Requirements publication on Safety of Nuclear Power Plants: Design SSR-2/1, Ref.
-[1], which establishes design requirements for nuclear power plants. - 1.2.
-This Safety Guide provides recommendations on the characteristics that nuclear plant Electrical Power systems, and the processes for developing these systems, should have in order to meet the requirements of Safety Requirements SSR-2/1, Ref.
+[1], which establishes design requirements for nuclear power plants.

+1.2.
+This Safety Guide provides recommendations on the characteristics that nuclear plant Electrical Power systems, and the processes for developing these systems, should have in order to meet the Specific Safety Requirements SSR-2/1, Ref.
 [1].
-It reflects international best practices and a consensus that the recommended characteristics (or equivalent) should be achieved in the development of electrical power systems.
-The Safety Guide does not provide details of implementation processes, development methods, or technology, except as explanation. - 1.3.
+It reflects changes that were made to SSR 2/1, requirement 68 as a result of Fukushima accident lessons learned.

+1.3.
 This publication is a revision of a previous Safety Guide issued in 2004 as Safety Guide NS-G-1.8, Ref.
 [2], Emergency Power Systems at Nuclear Power Plants, and supersedes it.
-This revision takes into account the developments in the design of Emergency Power Systems in nuclear power plants and expands the scope to include all electrical power systems that provide power to systems Important to Safety (See Figs 1 and 2). - 1.4.
+This revision takes into account the developments in the design of Emergency Power Systems in nuclear power plants and expands the scope to include all electrical power systems that provide power to systems Important to Safety (See Figs 1 and 2).

+1.4.
 NS-G-1.8, Ref.
 [2] also included guidance on non-electrical systems that provided emergency power.
-Guidance for such systems is to be located in a new Safety Guide on auxiliary systems. - 1.5.
+Guidance for such systems is to be located in a new Safety Guide on auxiliary systems.

+1.5.
 Electrical systems that supply power to systems important to safety are essential to the safety of nuclear power plants.
 These systems include both the on-site and off-site power supply systems.
 The on-site and off-site systems work together to provide necessary power, in all plant conditions, so that the plant can be maintained in a safe state.
 Off-site power systems are not plant equipment.
-They are, nevertheless, essential to the safety of a nuclear power plant and have an important role in the defence in depth concept. - 1.6.
-The preferred power supply identified in this Safety Guide is the power supply from the transmission system up to the safety classified electrical power system.
-It is composed of transmission system, switchyard, main generator and distribution system up to safety classified electrical power system.
-The portions of the preferred power supply that are part of the off-site power system (e.g., transmission system and switchyard) are not plant equipment and, therefore, are not part of the safety classification scheme (see Fig. 2).
-The location of the boundary between the off-site and on-site power supplies will be a plant specific decision. - 1.7.
-It might not be practicable to apply all the requirements of this Safety Guide to nuclear power plants that are already in operation or under construction; in addition, it might not be feasible to modify designs that have already been approved by regulatory bodies.
+They are, nevertheless, essential to the safety of a nuclear power plant and have an important role in the defence in depth concept.

+1.6.
+The preferred power supply identified in this Safety Guide is the power supply from the transmission system, or main generator up to the safety classified electrical power system.
+It is composed of the transmission system, switchyard, main generator and distribution system up to safety classified electrical power system.
+The portions of the preferred power supply that are part of the off-site power system (e.g., transmission system) are not plant equipment and, therefore, are not part of the safety classification scheme (see Fig. 2).
+The location of the boundary between the off-site and on-site power supplies will be a plant specific decision.

+1.7.
+It might not be practicable to apply all the requirements of this Safety Guide to nuclear power plants that are already in operation or under construction.
 For the safety analysis of such designs, it is expected that a comparison will be made with the current standards, for example as part of the periodic safety review for the plant, to determine whether the safe operation of the plant could be further enhanced by means of reasonably practicable safety improvements.